About

 I spent 15 years as a cognitive behavioural therapist before I switched to software engineering.
 The through-line is the same problem: people (and now machines) produce confident, coherent output that is sometimes completely wrong, and the interesting work is building systems that catch it.

-I write TypeScript and Go.
-I’ve shipped production code at EDITED (retail analytics), Brandwatch (social intelligence), and Telesoft (network security).
+I write TypeScript, Python, and Go.
+I’ve shipped production code at EDITED (retail analytics), Brandwatch (social intelligence), Telesoft (network security), and School Business Services.
 5 years in engineering, 15 in psychology.
-The psychology turns out to be load-bearing.

 What I’m building